 What is the Internal Rate of Return?

-Does an IRR of 20% mean I will have 20% more cash in one year?
+Does an IRR of 20% mean I will receive 20% more cash than I invest?

 How does liwwa calculate the IRR for a funding campaign?

 The first step is to look at the expected cash flow schedule from a campaign.
 Payment schedules differ from campaign to campaign due to differences in loan tenor, grace period, and the periodicity of payments (e.g. every month vs every 3 months).
 Below is an example of a $100 pledge to a campaign with a 12 month tenor and 10% annual return, with a monthly repayment schedule.